coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-08-arraylist-addall-method-in-java.md

 ## 2. Add a collection in ArrayList at particular index using `addAll(int index, Collection c)` method

-The `addAll(int index, Collection c)` method adds all the elements of the specified collection to the ArrayList, from the specified `index`.
+The `addAll(int index, Collection c)` method adds all the elements of the specified collection to the ArrayList from the specified `index`.

-The method signature for this method is as given below
+The method signature for this method is as given below.
 ```java
 public boolean addAll(int index, Collection c)
 ```